Kieron Dyer

-Kieron Courtney Dyer (born 29 December 1978) is an English former professional footballer who played as a midfielder.
-He is a first team coach at Chesterfield FC.
+Kieron Courtney Dyer (born 29 December 1978) is an English professional football coach and former player who is the head coach of National League club Southend United.

-Born in Ipswich, Dyer played youth football for his home club Ipswich Town before going on to make nearly 100 league appearances for the club's first team.
+A midfielder, Dyer played youth football for his home club Ipswich Town before going on to make nearly 100 league appearances for the club's first team.
 He was sold to Newcastle United for £6 million, at the time the highest fee paid for an Ipswich player, and made nearly 200 appearances for Newcastle between 1999 and 2007.
 A move for the same fee to West Ham United followed, but Dyer suffered from various injuries, restricting him to 30 league appearances in four seasons.
 After a short loan back to Ipswich in March 2011, he signed for newly promoted club Queens Park Rangers ahead of their 2011–12 Premier League season.
 However, his time at QPR was again blighted by injuries and he made just eight appearances for the club before being released in January 2013, spending the rest of the season at Middlesbrough before retiring.

 Dyer represented England on 33 occasions between 1999 and 2007.
 He was a member of the England squads which reached the quarter-finals at the 2002 FIFA World Cup and UEFA Euro 2004.